-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

-Time spent in a nursing facility does not count toward the 365-day period; therefore, tracking is required to ensure Money Follows the Person Demonstration (MFPD) individuals receive the full 365-day entitlement period.
+Time spent in a nursing facility (NF) does not count toward the 365 day period; therefore, tracking is required to ensure Money Follows the Person Demonstration (MFPD) individuals receive the full 365-day entitlement period.
 The entitlement period begins the date the individual who agrees to participate in the demonstration is enrolled in the STAR+PLUS Home and Community Based Services (HCBS) program.
-The tables below are intended to assist Program Support Unit (PSU) staff in making accurate entries in the Service Authorization System (SAS).
+The managed care organization (MCO) sends Form H2067, Managed Care Programs Communication, the total number of days the member spent in the NF.
+This information is sent after the 365th day.
+The tables below are intended to assist Program Support Unit (PSU) staff in making accurate entries in the Service Authorization System Online (SASO).

 Example 1 — No institutionalization during the 365-day period